Chapter 1 : The Revival of Chivalry

 It was after a few chocolate frogs that the house system at Hogwarts was explained to me.
 Gryffindor, Slytherin, Ravenclaw, and Hufflepuff.
 Four houses that held students with the same magical talent but different personalities.
 All three spoke of Slytherin with disdain dripping from their voices.

 By the time the sun had set I had taught the trio the basic rules of poker.
 They were enthralled; soon enough chocolates were our bets and sweets were our winnings.
-Sweets were being exchanged erratically between the four of us.
+Candy was being exchanged erratically between the four of us.

 “We’d better get changed,” Roxy declared, pulling in a rather large pile of sweets towards her.
 “Finn, James,” She pointed towards the door.